schol-js/schol/readme.md

 According to this citation,[^citation-label] ...
 ```

-Citation labels require references entries in your document front matter:
+Make sure that each citation has a `references` entry in your document front matter:

 ```yaml
 references:
     citation-label: http://www.some-citation.com
 ```

-A references entry can be:
+A reference entry can be:

 1. A URL
 2. [Anything accepted by Citation.js](https://citation.js.org/api/tutorial-input_formats.html)